-The Directors of the Company during the year under review were Alan Moore, Paul Thomas and Colin Wood.
-Biographical information on the Directors is shown on page 34.
-The terms of the Directors' appointment and replacement are set out in the Corporate Governance Statement, All of the Directors are nonexecutives and all are independent, except Paul Thomas who is Chairman of the Ventus Funds' Investment Committee of the Investment Manager.
+Directors

-In accordance with the Company's Articles of Association, the Financial Reporting Council's UK Corporate Governance Code and the Listing Rules of the Financial Conduct Authority, all Directors will retire at the AGM and being eligible, will offer themselves for re-election.
-As all Directors have acted in the interest of the Company throughout the period of their appointment and demonstrated commitment to their roles, the Board recommends they be re-elected at the AGM
+The Directors of the Company during the year under review were David Pinckney, David Williams and Richard Abbott.
+Richard Abbott died on 3 March 2017.
+Jo Dixon was appointed to the Board as a non-executive director on 1 April 2017.
+Biographical information about the current Directors is shown in the Directors' Information on page 34.
+The terms of the Directors' appointment and replacement are set out in the Corporate Governance Statement.
+In accordance with the Company's Articles of Association, David Williams will retire by rotation and, being eligible, offers himself for re-election.
+David Pinckney will retire in accordance with the AIC Code, and being eligible, offers himself for re-election.
+Jo Dixon retires as she is subject to election at the first AGM after appointment in accordance with the Company's Articles of Association.
+As all the Directors have acted in the interest of the Company throughout the period of their appointment and demonstrated commitment to their role, the Board recommends they be reappointed at the AGM.